 But Mali has not recovered from the war.
 To this day, it affects the lives of 200,000 local Catholics.
 In the north, it is nearly impossible for the Church to function normally, as the rebels destroyed most Christian structures.
 Conditions are somewhat improved in the south, though there are still reports of violence.

 The lively parish of Yasso, dedicated to St. Therese of Lisieux, has 5,000 members and includes about 40 villages.
 But while it continues to expand, it lacks an adequate place of worship.
 There is only one small chapel, and it barely withstands the Mali rain.

-They have begun work on a large and permanent church, big enough to accommodate 2,000 people.
-The walls are already standing, but they cannot afford a roof.
+They have started construction on a permanent church, large enough to accommodate 2,000 people.
+The walls are standing, but they cannot afford a roof.

 Aid to the Church in Need commits to invest your funds where they will have the greatest impact for the Church that we serve.
 Funds donated to Aid to the Church in Need’s projects will be used towards the greatest need in our programs to help keep the Faith alive.